mfaeezshabbir/inkspiree/README.md

 # Using Docker (recommended)
 docker-compose up -d

-# Or start your local PostgreSQL and create database 'inkspire'
+# Or start your local PostgreSQL and create database 'inkspiree'
 ```

 ### 2. Backend Setup